PSY 4953 Cooperative Education in Psychology

 - If your job is approved by Dr. Asbury, you must meet with the Career Services Cooperative Education Coordinator (940-898-2952 or.

 - Sue Greenwood has several requirements that MUST be completed in order to be approved for co-op.
 These requirements are listed online at the Career Services Getting Started page.
 Please carefully review these requirements and clarify any questions with Sue.
-Additional information can be found at the Career Services Students page.
+Additional information can be found at the Pioneer Center Internships page.

 - Once the above steps are completed, you may obtain the course code from Dr. Asbury to register for the class.